runpod/docs/docs/serverless/workers/custom-worker.md

 ---
-title: "Create a custom worker"
+title: "Create a worker"
-sidebar_position: 2
+sidebar_position: 3
 description: Create and deploy your first custom Serverless worker.
 Learn to create a handler, test it locally, build a Docker image, create an endpoint, and send requests with this step-by-step tutorial.
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Create a custom worker
+# Create a worker

-Learn how to create, deploy, and test your first custom Serverless worker.
+Learn how to create, deploy, and test a custom Serverless worker.

 :::tip